mshettyFE/GramsSimSensitivity/README.md

 NOTE:
 ```
-module load cmake root
+module load cmake root geant4 hepmc3 healpix
 ```
 is unique to the Nevis cluster.
-You need to substitute that with whatever commands will load in cmake and root on your machine.
+You need to substitute that with whatever commands will load in these programs/packages on your machine.

 # TODO
 There are two very important caveats to keep in mind when interpreting your results from the above simulations.